koush/docs.scrypted.app/scrypted-nvr/troubleshooting.md

 If the server is using a Cloudflare domain, ensure hotlink protection protection is disabled in Cloudflare.

 If the server is using self hosted SSL termination or port forwarding, the error may be due to to improper SSL termination or reverse proxy.
 To diagnose, delete and reinstall the Scrypted Cloud plugin to verify notification image delivery works on the Default settings.

+## Notification Testing

+1. In the Scrypted NVR app, go to Settings -> Notifications.
+2. Click Send Test Notification.
+If no notification is received, continue on to [Complete Notification Failure](#complete-notification-failure).

+When the detection is visible in the camera timeline and test notifications are being delivered to the the phone, the issue is most likely to be a notification filter in the app.

+1. In the Scrypted NVR app, view the camera.
+2. Click Settings -> AI, Zones, and Schedules
+3. Delete all filters.

+### Complete Notification Failure

+If notifications are not being delivered at all, this is likely due to an issue with the device itself.
+Perform the following steps:

+1. If the device is Android or iOS, **reboot the device**.
+2. Completely quit (swipe close, close tray, etc) and reopen the Scrypted NVR app to trigger a device reregistration.
+3. Search for the notification device in `Scrypted Management Console` and send it a test notification.
+4. Observe any errors in the `Console`.

 ## Recordings Lost After Restart